gnutls/gnutls/README.md

 # GnuTLS -- Information for developers

+GnuTLS implements the TLS/SSL (Transport Layer Security aka Secure Sockets Layer) protocol.
+GnuTLS is a GNU project.
+Additional information can be found at <http://www.gnutls.org/>.

 This file contains instructions for developers and advanced users that want to build from version controlled sources.
+See [INSTALL.md](INSTALL.md) for building released versions.

 We require several tools to check out and build the software, including: